 Applicants for admission who are still at school are required to take the National Benchmark Test (NBTs).
 Students who fail the first year for two consecutive years will be subject to renewed selection.

 Please note that this is a selection course (only a limited number of students are selected annually) and applications close 30 June of every year (for the following year).
-Selection for the programme is according to defined guidelines using both the academic and non-academic merits of the applicant.
+Selection for the programme is according to defined guidelines.

 If you are interested you can apply electronically via www.maties.com or you can contact firstname.lastname@example.org for an application form.